chamilo/docs/teacher-guide/control_course_access.md

 ![](../.gitbook/assets/images17%20%283%29.png)

-_Illustration 17: Course administration tools_
+_Illustration: Course administration tools_

 A series of choices are available to the teacher.

 ![](../.gitbook/assets/images18%20%283%29.png)

-_Illustration 18: Course settings - Visibility_
+_Illustration: Course settings - Visibility_

 * **Public** : means it is accessible to any user, registered on this portal or not
 * **Open** : means all users _registered on the portal_ can access the course as long as they have previously subscribed to it \(they can do this through the courses catalog\).
 This is the _default option_